 Abbreviations: IRR, infusion-related reaction; IV, intravenous; RP2D, recommended phase 2 dose; SC, subcutaneous.

-aIncidence and severity of IRR reported in all patientstreated at the RP2D in the CHRYSALIS study based on a March 2021 data cutoff.
+aIncidence and severity of IRR reported in all patients treated at the RP2D in the CHRYSALIS study based on a March 2021 data cutoff.

 IRR Symptoms, %

-SC RYBREVANT
+SC RYBREVANTa

 IV RYBREVANTb